Seme4eg/vim/01_advanced.md

 And as additional info watch some [vimcasts](http://vimcasts.org/episodes/archive/)

 sequence of sections below taken from 'user\_manual' and changed a bit, so you can access 'user\_manual' '30.1' for instance by typing `:help 30.1`

-# simple searches (03.8)
+# simple searches (03.8) and regexp

+`/` also supports offset after it (`/search_query/offset`)

+- `/somethingu/±2` - position cursor 2 lines below match

+> If the offset begins with 'b[egin]/s[tart]/e[nd]' and a number, the cursor moves to the beginning
+> / end of the pattern, and then travels the “number” of characters.
+If the number is positive, the
+> cursor moves forward, if negative, backward.

+> to specify offset for reverse search use `?search?offset` syntax

 `:set {options}` - set options for search